LadybirdBrowser/ladybird/Documentation/AdvancedBuildInstructions.md

 - `INCLUDE_FLAC_SPEC_TESTS`: downloads and includes the xiph.org FLAC test suite.
 - `SERENITY_CACHE_DIR`: sets the location of a shared cache of downloaded files.
 Should not need to be set manually unless managing a distribution package.
 - `ENABLE_NETWORK_DOWNLOADS`: allows downloading files from the internet during the build.
 Default on, turning off enables offline builds.
 For offline builds, the structure of the SERENITY_CACHE_DIR must be set up the way that the build expects.
+- `ENABLE_CLANG_PLUGINS`: enables clang plugins which analyze the code for programming mistakes.

 Many parts of the codebase have debug functionality, mostly consisting of additional messages printed to the debug console.
 This is done via the `<component_name>_DEBUG` macros, which can be enabled individually at build time.
 They are listed in [this file](../Meta/CMake/all_the_debug_macros.cmake).